InglewoodTickets

 Super Bowl LVI held on February 13.
 The Rams defeat the Bengals 23-20 in front of 70,048 fans at home.

-SoFi Stadium Cost - Frequently Asked Questions
+SoFi Stadium Facts - Frequently Asked Questions

 How much did SoFi Stadium cost to build?+